BanterBoy/scripts-blog/_posts/new/New-SpeechOutput.md

 **_@BanterBoy:_** - Explain what the script does and why it is useful.

-**_@GitHub Copilot_** - The code above is a PowerShell function called `New-SpeechOutput`.
+**_@GitHub Copilot_** - The code is a PowerShell function called `New-SpeechOutput`.
 This function is designed to output a string as speech using the `System.Speech.Synthesis.SpeechSynthesizer` class.

 The function has a single parameter called `$Output`, which is of type `String`.
 This parameter is not mandatory, but can be passed in either through the pipeline or as a positional parameter.
 If no value is passed in for `$Output`, the function will not output anything.